MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

 ### Cloud flow-based processing with desktop flow support

-For this scenario we'll extend the previous one by adding a desktop flow processing step as well.
+For this scenario, we extend the previous one by adding a desktop flow processing step as well.

 1. Go back and edit the *My first work queue flow*.
-2. Add a new action right after the Parse JSON action and search for **Desktop flows** connector and the **Run a flow built with Power Automate for desktop**.
+2. Add a new action right after the **Parse JSON** action and search for **Desktop flows** connector and the **Run a flow built with Power Automate for desktop**.
 3. In the Desktop flow dropdown, either choose and edit an existing desktop flow or select **+ Create a new desktop flow** and follow the instruction on screen to create the desktop flow and launch Power Automate desktop.
 If you're new to Desktop flows, you can learn more [here](create-flow.md).
 4. Once the Power Automate desktop designer opens, create two **input** variables called **WorkQueueItemValue** and **WorkQueueItemName** and then add two **output** variables called **ProcessingNotes** and **ProcessingStatus** respectively, all of which should have **Text** as their data type.
-5. Next, let's provide a default value for the WorkQueueItem variable so that we can later test the script locally.
-In case you've followed the bulk-import tutorial you should have work queue items in the Vendor invoice queue that have their values in JSON format.
+5. Let's also provide a default value for the **WorkQueueItem** variable so that we can later test the script locally.
+In case you've followed the [bulk-import tutorial](work-queues-bulk-import.md#tutorial-import-a-work-queue-and-items-from-csv) you should have work queue items in the Vendor invoice queue that have their values in JSON format.
 Here's an example of one of the values we've used.

    ```json
    {